What's New!

 S. Francesco; the insets show two medieval reliefs at the sides of the main portal portraying a beast (left) and a harpy (right)

 The majority of the churches of Corneto were built in the XIIIth century: their number and their size are signs of the wealth of the town.
-Churches had elaborate rose windows similar to those which characterize S. Pietro and S. Maggiore at nearby Tuscania (in the background image of this page you can see the rose window of SS.
+Churches had elaborate rose windows similar to those which characterize S. Pietro and S. Maria Maggiore at nearby Tuscania (in the background image of this page you can see the rose window of SS.
 Annunziata).
-Another feature of the churches of Corneto is the width of their façades.
+Another feature of the churches of Corneto is the width of their façades which recalls to mind that of churches in the Abruzzo region.

 S. Giovanni Battista dei Gerosolimitani